kiocode/xenon/xenon-docs/Tasks Organization.md

 ## Brainstorming

+- [ ] add esp and aimbot support for visible/not players behind walls
+- [ ] Add on github an activity check for building and formatting

 ## Todo

-- [ ] Add on github an activity check for building and formatting
 - [ ] dll loader
 - [ ] packet sniffer + parser
 - [ ] implement il2cppresolver